rushan3101/Zomato-Bangalore-Data/README.md

 ✅ Final Result:
 - No nulls or duplicates.
-- All columns cleaned and properly typed.
+- All columns cleaned with appropriate formats.
 - Dataset ready for EDA and modeling.

+📂 The cleaned dataset generated after Data cleaning process: **`Fully Cleaned Zomato Data.csv`**

 ---

 ## 📊 2.
 Exploratory Data Analysis Summary

+📓 The notebook used for this step: **`Zomato Cleaned Data EDA.ipynb`**

 ### 📋 Overview
 - Confirmed 12,453 unique restaurants and 8,758 unique names.